Exact quantum dynamics for two-level systems with time-dependent driving: Conclusion

 \section{Conclusion}

 In conclusion, we present an analytical-assisted solution of time-depended Schr\"{o}dinger equation for two level quantum system under driving, with few limitations.
 We show the details of the analytical progress and present some concrete examples to demonstrate its application in quantum control, i.e., deriving smooth pulse for the gate operation in ST qubit systems and individual control over two transitions with nearby frequencies.

 Further exploration in the field maybe the following.
 First, this solution could also take the gate robustness into account by choosing different free parameters.
-Second, it is also important to extend the study to higher level systems, e.g., three level system, which can be used to model superconducting transmon qubits.
+Second, it is important to extend the study to higher-level systems, such as three-level systems, which can be used to model superconducting transmon qubits.
+This involves incorporating new operators specific to three-level systems and reproducing the theoretical derivations.
+Finally, the results presented here can also be extended to open quantum systems.
+By employing the Lindblad equation to simulate the density matrix, we ensure that the dynamics we obtain remain valid.

-\acknowledgments This work was supported by the National Natural Science Foundation of China (Grant No. 12275090), Guangdong Provincial Key Laboratory (Grant No. 2020B1212060066), and the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302303).
+\acknowledgments This work was supported by the National Natural Science Foundation of China (Grant No. 12275090) and the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302303).